-The Strategic Energy Research Consortium (SERC) was established by SEA in 2018, to support fundamental, pre-commercial, high-risk, high-reward research in the field of energy.
-SERC provides an opportunity to develop and explore novel concepts in the area of energy science, technology, systems analysis, and policy and is modeled on the recently completed Global Climate and Energy Project (GCEP).
+SERC was established by the Strategic Energy Alliance to support fundamental, pre-commercial, high-risk, high-reward research in the field of energy.
+SERC provides an opportunity to develop and explore novel concepts in the area of energy science, technology, systems analysis, and policy and is modeled on the recently completed Global Climate & Energy Project.

 Theme 1.
 Energy Science and Technologies